 Britt’s is open on weekends beginning sometime in March through Memorial Day and then every day until mid August.
 You’ll have to call to find out their exact opening date.
 By late September, they are closed for the season.

 Duck Donuts’ hours also vary throughout the season.
-This year the Kill Devil Hills location will be open year round.
 It’s always best to check their website for current operating days and hours for all stores.